ndf-zz/fv1testing/README.md

 Spin Semiconductor FV-1 reverb IC.
 Connect a scope directly to FV-1 DA outputs to monitor test results.

 ## Test Programs and Results

 ### Overview

-- On program load, all registers, accumulators and delay memory locations are initialised with 0.0.
-DACs are held at 0.0 for about 18ms, then the program starts, DACs are ramped up during the first sample.
+- On program change, all registers, accumulators and delay memory locations are initialised with 0.0.
+DACs are held at 0.0 for about 18ms, then the program starts, DACs are ramped up during the first few samples.

 - Skip flags combine by AND:
   "Perform skip if all flagged conditions are met."